firesidefiction/firesidefiction.github.io/_posts/books/2023-05-16-if-wishes-were-obfuscation-codes.md

 Welcome to the Sovereign State of Chicago.

+### Start reading!

+Sarah Gailey’s _Stone Soup_ newsletter published Malon’s brand-new story [“Blackout, White Space”](https://stone-soup.ghost.io/blackout-and-white-space/) in July.
+It’s an intimate look into the alt-Chicago world of _If Wishes Were Obfuscation Codes and Other Stories_.
+It’s not included in the collection, but it’s a great taste of Malon’s writing and storytelling.

 ### Praise for the collection

 “This is a grand, dark, twisted, and visceral deep dive into Malon Edwards's cyberpunk future.
 It's out in September and it's a great read from start to finish."